Skip to content

 1. Some view the act of borrowing against their house as a risky gamble rather than a calculated strategy for reducing the true cost of maintaining their household.

-Velocity Banking is often the precursor to becoming your own banker, where one stops holding fragmented financial strategies in a vacuum and instead takes a holistic approach benefiting the sum of the parts.
+Velocity Banking is often the precursor to becoming your own banker, where you stop viewing fragmented financial strategies in a vacuum and instead take a holistic approach with the sum of the parts to benefit the whole.

 A Mental Recipe For Overcoming Mental Blocks to Velocity Banking